-One recently published online article asserts, "several families claim a lineage to John Sevier and an unknown Cherokee Indian woman.
+One article published online and shared widely among family history researchers asserted, "several families claim a lineage to John Sevier and an unknown Cherokee Indian woman.
 Their daughter, Winney Alice Sevier, was left by her mother in Russell County, Virginia, at the Henry Campbell farm.
 Winney later fell in love with Campbell’s son, Abraham, whom she married and lived with in a home on the adjacent farm."
-The article borrows liberally from previously published narratives of Sevier's life without attribution, and so I hesitate to give much weight to this assertion.
+The article, no longer available online, borrowed liberally from previously published narratives of Sevier's life without attribution, and so I hesitate to give much weight to this assertion.

 A thought-provoking question...